NoctemCat/ValidRLink/README.md

 # ValidRLink

 **ValidRLink** is a Godot plugin that supports 4.1+ version.
+Adds ability to validate exported values and workable non-tool buttons.
 Everything is workable in a non-tool class

 ## Documentation